isan26/reqmate/README.md

 ## Caching

-ReqMate can cache your http calls, by just calling the setCaching step of the builder, by default if we use setCaching without any param, the request will be cached forever, but we can set a ttl (in milliseconds) and the cache will expire after that period.
+With ReqMate, you can cache your HTTP calls.
+Simply invoke the `setCaching` step of the builder.
+If `setCaching` is called without parameters, the request is cached indefinitely.
+However, a time-to-live (TTL) can be specified in milliseconds to determine cache expiration.

 ```javascript